ELLEN SILVA ARTIST-MUSICIAN

 Dante's Inferno ©2005 Ellen Silva/Susan Cervantes

-12' x 30' acrylic on sheetrock
+Size: 12' x 30' acrylic on sheetrock

 Design/Painting by: Susan Cervantes/Ellen Silva